open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement 3

-When combining Sampler decisions for a consistent probability Sampler and a non-probability Sampler, and the probabilty Sampler decides to sample, its p-value MUST be set in the `tracestate` regardless of the non-probability Sampler decision.
+When combining Sampler decisions for a consistent probability Sampler and a non-probability Sampler, and the probability Sampler decides to sample, its p-value MUST be set in the `tracestate` regardless of the non-probability Sampler decision.

 ##### Requirement 4

-When combining Sampler decisions for a consistent probability Sampler and a non-probability Sampler, and the probabilty Sampler decides not to sample but the non-probability does sample, p-value 63 MUST be set in the `tracestate`.
+When combining Sampler decisions for a consistent probability Sampler and a non-probability Sampler, and the probability Sampler decides not to sample but the non-probability does sample, p-value 63 MUST be set in the `tracestate`.

+### Testing requirements

+TODO describe these tests: Overview for hypothesis testing, use of large N, use of significance levels.
+Expectation of a strong general purpose non-cryptographic random number generator.
+Tests are meant to validate end-to-end sampling logic and span-to-metrics accounting, not validate the RNG.

+Tests are expected to use fixed seeds.
+Tests are expected to demonstrate and document that the statistical tests fail at approximately at the expected level of statistical significance.
+E.g., a 1% significance level test should be repeated and demonstrate occasional failure, then be saved with the seed that produced the passing result.
+This should be documented.

+#### Power of two sampling probability

+This MAY use an exact binomial test or it may use a Chi-squared test with 1 degree of freedom.

+Repeat for sampling probabilities: TBD.

+#### Arbitrary sampling probability

+Chi-squared test with three categories:

+1. Unsampled
+2. Sampled with lesser probability
+3. Sampled with greater/equal probability

+Repeat for sampling probabilities: TBD.

+#### Uniform attribute probability

+Chi-squared test with arbitrary number of categories.
+In either of the above tests, use a secondary attribute with K categorical values.

+Repeat for number of categories: TBD.